 An exhibition of posters on the European History of Neuroscience displayed at FENS Meetings.

 The FENS History of European Neuroscience Committee organises a History Corner during major FENS meetings (the FENS Forum and the FENS Regional Meeting).
-This is not only the perfect place to learn about eminent neuroscientists and major neuroscience archives, but also where to keep track of the new activities organised by the History Committee, such as the European Brain Museum (EBM) Project.
+This is not only the perfect place to learn about eminent neuroscientists and major neuroscience archives, but also where to keep track of the new activities organised by the History Committee, such as the Global Brain Museum (GBM) Project.

-The following posters have also been selected to be displayed at the Music Gallery and the FRM (listed in alphabetical order by last name):
+The following posters were also selected to be displayed at the Music Gallery and the FRM (listed in alphabetical order by last name):